codeadamca/javascript-placement/README.md

-# A Basic Introduction to Including JavaScript in an HTML Document
+# Including JavaScript in an HTML Document

 Much like CSS, JavaScript can be placed into an HTML document using three different mthods: